 If you're overclocking your PC's hardware but haven't taken other precautions to keep that hardware cool, I definitely recommend reconfiguring your hardware to factory default settings.

 Replace the Power Supply

-The power supply in your PC has a large fan built into it.
-The air you feel when you hold your hand behind your computer is from this fan.
+The power supply in your computer has a large fan built into it.
+The air flow you feel when you hold your hand behind your computer is coming from this fan.